Daily life

 The Korea Herald (koreaherald.com) is the largest English-language Korean newspaper.
 Daily news, business, culture.

-The Korea Times (koreatimes.co.kr) is the second-largest English daily.
+The Korea Times (koreatimes.co.kr) is one of the major English-language Korean dailies.
 Strong opinion section, more accessible than the Herald.

 Korea JoongAng Daily (koreajoongangdaily.joins.com) is JoongAng Ilbo's English edition.
 Often syndicates from the New York Times for international coverage.